isomerpages/nlb-nas-corporate/_former-ford-factory/visit/tours.md

 Saturday & Sunday, 11.00am - 12.00pm
 & 3.30pm - 4.30pm

-Note: The volunteer guided tour on Saturday, 7 February 2026 at 11am, is cancelled due to unforeseen circumstances.
+The volunteer guided tour on Saturday, 7 February 2026 at 11am, is cancelled due to unforeseen circumstances.
 We apologise in advance for any inconveniences caused.

 #### **Mandarin Tours**
 Time: 11.30am - 12.30pm

-Saturday, 6 December 2025

-Saturday, 20 December 2025

 Saturday, 3 January 2025

 Saturday, 17 January 2025

+Saturday, 21 February 2025

+Saturday, 28 February 2025

 Tour schedules are subject to changes.